 Getting to The Root: Emotional Eating and Healing

-I love this section of Meals that Heal Inflammation because I think it’s hugely important in improving our health and making real sustainable change towards living a full committed, healthy lifestyle.
+I love this section of Meals that Heal Inflammation because I think it’s hugely important in improving our health and making a real sustainable change towards living a full committed, healthy lifestyle.
 Sometimes our relationship to food and nourishment gets mixed up in emotions.
 Before we can make a real change and truly live an anti-inflammatory lifestyle, we need to address any underlying emotional issues that might be holding us back.

 Emotional eating disorders are common and often under-looked but if we address the emotional piece of how we eat, we can start to permanently change and start eating well from a place of peace and joy.
 I believe education and understanding to play a big role here as if we can understand how powerful the food we eat can be, it’s easier to make choices that truly nourish and satisfy us, both physically and mentally.